P. Ananda Kumar: IIRR (DRR)

 Dr Kumar moved back to Indian Council of Agricultural Research after the university deputation was completed.
 He joined Directorate of Rice Research at Hyderabad in April 2015.
 The institute is currently known as Indian Institute of Rice Reseaech.
 His research focuses on the root genomics of rice under aerobic and anaerobic conditions.

 Director, IIRR

 Dr Kumar has taken charge of Director, IIRR with effect from 1 July 2017.
 He superannuated from ICAR service on 30 November 2017.

 Humboldt Fellow

 After retirement, Dr Kumar joined the Institute of Botany, Leibniz University, Hannover as Alexander von Humboldt Senior Fellow.
 He worked on regeneration in vitro of a single cell C4 plant species Bienertia sinupersici.
 He successfully regenerated it via somatic embryogenesis.

 Scientist Emeritus

 Dr Kumar joined ICAR-Indian Institute of Rice Research (IIRR) as Scientist Emeritus on October 1, 2018 to continue his research on genomics of rice under aerobic conditions.

+Editor

+Dr Kumar is the Production Editor of the Journal of Rice Research published by the Society for Advancement of Rice Research, India.

+Historian

+Dr Kumar is an avid scholar and student of Indian history.
+He started writing on post-Kakatiya period of medieval Indian history in 2021.
+He published three books, one in Telugu and two in English.